-All vehicles entering the mine must have a two-way radio and buggy whip with a working light at all times.
+All vehicles entering the mine must have a two-way radio and buggy whip with some form of working light at all times.
 Areas where buggy whips are required will be identified with signage.
-Buggy whips must be a minimum of 12 feet, measured from ground level to the top of the light.
+Buggy whips must be a minimum of 12 feet; measured from ground level to the top of the light.